ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

-Melee combat is handled by ADXP + OCPA NG, as well as Valvalis Combat - Visceral Tactics.
+Melee combat is handled by by ADXP + One Click Power Attack NG, as well as Valvalis Combat - Visceral Tactics.
 This is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way.
 Dodge - MCO is also provided.
 You can adjust these mods and their keybinds in their respective MCMs.

 Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the best, but you are free to swap it out with any ADXP/MCO compatible moveset you'd like.